gabe-push/LinkedLists/README.md

 ## DoubleLinked.cpp

-The third file demonstrates creating a doubly-linked list, and uses the functions traverseHead2Tail and traverseTail2Head to print the data of each node starting from the head or starting from the tail, respectively.
+The third file demonstrates creating a doubly-linked list with both a head and a tail node, and uses the functions traverseHead2Tail and traverseTail2Head to print the data of each node starting from the head or starting from the tail, respectively.